Top 10 Best Small Cars

 And if the exterior styling is a bit mundane for your liking there’s a new Sport variant with a smart body kit, sports seats and a 0-60mph time that isn’t measured with a calendar.

-Don’t be put off by what seems like a relatively high purchase price either because the Jazz comes very well equipped as standard, and that’s before we even consider the quality, reliability and extremely strong residuals the Honda can boast about.
+Don’t be put off by what seems like a relatively high purchase price either.
+The Jazz comes very well equipped as standard, and that’s before we even consider the quality, reliability and strong residuals.

 Spec most rivals up to the same level as an equivalent Honda Jazz and the price difference will be reasonably negligible.

-If there was an achilles heel to be found with the Honda Jazz it had to be the engines.
+If there was an achilles heel to be found with the Jazz it has to be the engines.
 There’s nothing intrinsically wrong with them, and many of them will probably outlive their owners.

 - Cavernous and versatile interior